-We had been to the Keys before on a cruise a few years back, but we have always wanted to drive the famous Overseas Highway.
+A Florida Keys road trip makes the perfect winter getaway.
+In the winter, Key West is one of the warmest destinations in the US.
+We had been to the Keys on a cruise a few years back, but we have always wanted to drive the famous Overseas Highway.
 With keys in hand to our new pickup truck, it seemed the right time for a road trip to Key Largo, Islamorada, Marathon and Key West.
 We took I-95 South to Fort Lauderdale and then the traffic started getting crazy.
 Taking 595 to Florida's Turnpike proved to be a good choice.
-It is a toll route but it was worth it.
+It is a toll route but it was worth it to avoid traffic accidents.
 We drove past the Seminole Hard Rock Hotel & Casino Hollywood, otherwise known as the "guitar hotel".
 It was cool to see Miami in the distance.
 Florida's Turnpike took us to Ronald Reagan Turnpike which becomes Route 1.
 We stopped for fuel at the Miami-Dade County Rest Area, about 20 minutes before Homestead, FL.

 First Stop: Key Largo

 Our first stop was Key Largo.
 We stayed at the Hampton Inn Key Largo.
 It has a manmade beach fronting Florida Bay and is frequently visited by manatees.
-The shallow water at the hotel beach is murky but warm.
+The shallow water at the hotel beach is murky (like most Florida Keys beaches) but warm.
 People were renting kayaks while we were there which are available right at the hotel.
 We saw quite a few very large iguanas on the property as well as birds.
 None of them are afraid to approach you for food!
 We really enjoyed this Key Largo hotel that offered clean rooms and breakfast.
-It has a tiki bar too.
+It has a tiki bar and they gave us a complimentary cocktail!
 The hotel is just down the road from John Pennekamp Coral Reef State Park, where you can set out on a snorkeling trip to see some of the most beautiful reefs in the Florida Keys.
+As an entry point to the Florida Keys, this hotel did not disappoint.

-The sea in Key Largo is nice, but the really blue Florida Keys water starts as you drive further down towards Islamorada.
+The sea in Key Largo is nice, but the really blue Florida Keys water starts as you drive further down south towards Islamorada.
 We enjoyed gazing out at the bay while we were having pizza for dinner at Jimmy Johnson's Big Chill restaurant.
-There was live entertainment as the sun went down: we were truly chilling.
+There was live music as the sun went down: we were truly chilling.
 The sunsets are great in the Florida Keys no matter where you are!
-The next day, on the way to Islamorada, we stopped at the Blonde Giraffe for the "best Key Lime Pie in Florida".
+The next morning, on the way to Islamorada, we stopped at the Blonde Giraffe for the "best Key Lime Pie in Florida".
 You can relax in their Serenity Garden while having the pie and a cool drink (or a coffee).
+Pie is good any time of day.
 Read more about Key Largo here.

 Next Stop: Islamorada

 Islamorada is known for its eclectic shopping.
-Driving though we noticed the Rain Barrel Village and had to stop.
+Driving through we noticed the Rain Barrel Village and had to stop.
 It is a funky collection of local shops and art dealers surrounded by shady gardens.
 There is a famous lobster statue out front.
-When you go into the building it leads to more shops behind housing souvenirs and "boho" finds.
-There is a place for buying food, including, Cuban coffee, and a bar.
-Unfortunately, there was only a port-a-potty to use and no real bathrooms.
-So don't drink too much if you stop here!
+When you go into the building it leads to more shops in a garden behind.
+We wandered around to look for souvenirs and Boho finds.
+There is a place for buying food including Cuban coffee and a bar.
+Be aware this is not an ideal rest stop.
+There was only a port-a-potty to use and no real bathrooms.
+So don't drink too many beveridges if you stop here!

-We did not stay overnight in Islamorada but there are a couple of small resorts that have good reviews:
+We did not stay overnight in Islamorada but there are resorts that have good reviews:

 For lunch we ate at Marker 88 and enjoyed an Islamorada fish sandwich and Onion Encrusted Mahi Mahi.
 You can dine outdoors and watch the sunset (if you have dinner).
 Key Lime Pie and local draft beer are delicious here.
 Boating?
 You can dock and dine.
-A Keys tradition since 1967, Marker 88 offers beachside dining and amazing sunsets.
+A Keys tradition since 1967, Marker 88 offers waterfront dining that actually is on the beach.
 This restaurant is located on an unspoiled, natural Florida Keys beach, although you cannot swim here.
-Still you get an idea of what a Florida Keys beach is like: it's a little murky in places with some natural grass and rocks in it.
-Anne's beach is about 20 minutes south of Islamorada and does have swimming.
-However, it is a typical Keys beach: shallow with lots of grass.
+Still you can get an idea of what a Florida Keys beach is like: it's a little murky in places with some natural grass and rocks in it.
+Anne's Beach is about 20 minutes south of Islamorada and does have swimming.
+However, it is a typical Keys beach: small, shallow with lots of grass.
+It is a small, rustic beach.
 Bonus - it has a restroom!

 We stopped for Dinner at The Green Turtle Inn.
 This restaurant has a beautiful atmosphere with high ceilings.
 They have a sports bar area and an outdoor eating space, although not directly on the water.
 This historic venue has been an Islamorada landmark since 1947.
 The local Yellowtail Snapper blackened and quinoa rice with vegetables was excellent.
 It has a 2022 Couples Choice Award from Wedding Wire because Florida weddings are their specialty.